This commission provides guidance on community issues around light rail development.

 - Advise on communications and outreach strategies related to BLRT.

-- Provide input on possible routing solutions, including opportunities and impacts.
+- Provide input on design and engineering options, including opportunities and impacts.

 - Identify opportunities to improve community benefits from the BLRT project and to improve project planning and design to maximize positive community impacts.